Nate Lowe Player Props: Rangers vs. Astros

 Nate Lowe At The Plate

-- Lowe has five doubles, two home runs and three walks while batting .260.
+- Lowe leads Texas in slugging percentage (.500) thanks to eight extra-base hits.

-- Lowe is batting .286 with one homer during his last outings and is riding an eight-game hitting streak.
+- Lowe will look to extend his nine-game hitting streak.
+He's batting .286 with one homer over the course of his last outings.

-- He has homered in two of 12 games played this season, and in 3.8% of his plate appearances.
+- In 13 games played this season, he has gone deep in two of them.

-- In five of 12 games this season, he has scored, including multiple runs once.
+- In six of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.